MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/application-insights-asp-net-agent.md

 It collects events and messages that describe the execution of a managed process.
 These events and messages include dependency result codes, HTTP verbs, and [SQL command text](asp-net-dependencies.md#advanced-sql-tracking-to-get-full-sql-query).

 Enable the instrumentation engine if:
-- You've already enabled monitoring with the Enable cmdlet but didn't enable the instrumentation engine.
+- You already enabled monitoring with the `Enable` cmdlet but didn't enable the instrumentation engine.
-- You've manually instrumented your app with the .NET SDKs and want to collect extra telemetry.
+- You manually instrumented your app with the .NET SDKs and want to collect extra telemetry.

 #### Examples